react-native-tvos/react-native-tvos/README.md

 ## _(New)_ How to support TV specific file extensions

 The template contains an [example Metro configuration](./packages/react-native/template/metro.config.js) that allows Metro to resolve application source files with TV-specific code, indicated by specific file extensions (e.g. `*.ios.tv.tsx`, `*.android.tv.tsx`, `*.tv.tsx`).
+The config will work the same way with the other standard source file extensions (`.js`, etc.), as documented in [Metro docs](https://metrobundler.dev/docs/configuration/#sourceexts)

-When this is enabled, Metro will resolve files in the following order of preference:
+When this is enabled, Metro will resolve files in the following order of preference (and similarly for the other supported file extensions):

 - `file.ios.tv.tsx` or `file.android.tv.tsx`
 - `file.tv.tsx`